Aftershocks from magnitude 6 quake rattle California, Nevada

 Thursday's earthquake was followed by scores of aftershocks, including at least a half-dozen of magnitude 4 or above, according to the U.S. Geological Survey.
 Friday's shocks are magnitude 3.7 and below.

-Sally Rosen, owner of the Walker Burger restaurant, said Friday she did not sleep well.
+Sally Rosen, owner of the Walker Burger restaurant, said Friday that she did not sleep well.

-“Our whole entire store was shaking.
-I just stood there and held onto a table, and waited for it to end."

 “There were aftershocks all night.
 There were a couple that were very strong in the middle of the night.
 And I even felt one this morning at the restaurant,” Rosen said.
 Nothing compared to the initial jolt and heavy shaking from the day before: “It was the most intense, violent kind of shaking” she’d ever felt, she said.

-Note: A previous version of this story misspelled the name of Jason Ballmann with the Southern California Earthquake Center.